Can Dogs Eat Seaweed? What You Need to Know!

 Updated on

 Seaweed: a uniquely flavored snack.
 Some people love it, some people hate it, but most have an opinion about it either way.
 Is seaweed safe for dogs?
-Yes – but have you ever wondered what your dog may think about the taste, or if they should even eat seaweed?
+Have you ever wondered what your dog may think about the taste, or if they should even eat seaweed?

-Yes, dogs can eat edible seaweed.
+The answer is a cautious yes, as dogs can only eat small amounts of some types of edible seaweed.
 They can even get some great nutrients from it — if provided in moderation.

 And what do we mean by “edible seaweed?”
-Essentially, almost any seaweed that humans can eat can also be eaten by their canine companions.
+Essentially, almost any seaweed that humans can eat can also be eaten by their canine companions, of course in much smaller amounts.
+This includes packaged seaweed sheets and nori.

-Letting your pup chow down on seaweed washed up on the beach, on the other hand, is inadvisable.
+Letting your pup chow down on seaweed washed up on the beach, on the other hand, is inadvisable and often very harmful to them.
 A simple rule to follow here is, can you identify it as an edible seaweed?
 If not, then dissuade your dog from making a meal of it.

 Health Benefits of Seaweed for Dogs

-As a supplemental food or treat, clean and prepared seaweed can be incredibly healthy and beneficial to your dog.
+As a treat, clean and prepared seaweed can be incredibly healthy and beneficial to most dogs.
+However, you will first need to confirm this with your vet, as this may not be suitable for your pooch.

 Can Seaweed Be Bad for Dogs?